Bontle Modiselle: Endorsements

 In March 2018, it was announced that Modiselle was chosen as the new face of Revlon South Africa, alongside actress Michelle Mosalakae and television presenters: Luthando Shosha and Kim Jayde Robinson.
 In their promotional commercial, she was featured as a dancing personality promoting the term "Dance Proof" concerning their ColourStay makeup.
+Modiselle has also had an association with the company Always.
+In May 2023 she led dancing and a talk at Thutolore Secondary School in Meadowlands, Soweto where she encouraged girls to stay in school despite period poverty.
+100 girls received six months supply of sanitary pads.

 Personal life

 Modiselle is married to rapper Ricardo Moloi professionally known as Priddy Ugly, whom she met in 2009.
 On 19 August 2019, they made an announcement that they're expecting their first child through social media posts showing Modiselle's baby bump.
 They then got married on 28 September 2019, in a traditional African wedding.

 Bontle and her husband Priddy Ugly have a daughter, they named Afrika Bonita Lerato Moloi.